 Step 1 – Chop the mushrooms into small cubes.
 In a frying pan heat up half of the butter and once it’s completely melted add the mushrooms.
-Add a pinch of salt and cook until they lose all the liquid and are tender.
-Then place them in a bowl.
+Add a pinch of salt and cook until they start losing all the liquid and are tender.
+At this point, I like adding half a glass of white wine, and continue the cooking until all liquids have dried out.
+Then toss a generous sprinkle of freshly chopped parsley and place them in a bowl.

 Step 2 – In the same frying pan, melt the rest of the butter and fry the leeks you previously sliced into very fine rings.
-Once they begin to sizzle, cover with a lid and let them sweat for about 10 minutes.
+Once they begin to sizzle, turn the heat down and let cook for a7 to 10 minutes.
+I like when they become nice and charred.
 When they are very soft, add them to the bowl where you placed the mushrooms.

 Step 3 – Then add the cheese, mustard and crème fraiche and mix together.
 Add a generous amount of salt and pepper, as it will need extra seasoning to when mixing with the squash.